bvz2000/bvzDeDupe/README.md

-# bvzDeDupe
+# compareFolders
-A script to help identify and de-duplicate files on disk.
+Aa app to help identify and de-duplicate files on disk.

 Current usage (STILL IN ALPHA PHASE):